specify/specify7/.github/ISSUE_TEMPLATE/bug_report.md

 If the bug resulted in an error message, please click on "Download Error Message" and attach it here

-Alternatively, please fill out the following information manually:
+Please, also fill out the following information manually:

 - OS: [e.g. Windows 10]
 - Browser: [e.g. Chrome, Safari]